-&lt;sup>8 Trending on Twitter refers to public news, conversations, or events that generated a lot of Twitter searches making it popular at a particular time.
+Trending on Twitter refers to public news, conversations, or events that generated a lot of Twitter searches making it popular at a particular time.
 Trends on Twitter can be found in search pages, profile pages, home timelines, and notifications.

-4. Tap $\bigcirc$ to download the app.
+4. Tap the Install button to download the app.
 This will start the download process.
 This may take some time, depending on the speed of your Internet connection.
 You can track the progress on the page.
-You will know the installation is complete when you see the OPEN button.
+You will be notified when the download is done.

-5. Once the downloading is complete, tap OPEN to see the Y Twitter welcome page.
+5. Once the downloading is complete, tap OPEN to see the Twitter welcome page.
 Since you already have a Twitter account, tap Log in.